Communication in the event of a crisis

 EMU is a relatively small campus.
-This has informed our choices and decision making process.
-First and foremost, EMU works to build relationships with each student, so that any student in crisis is provided with a supportive environment.
+This has informed our choices and decision-making process.

 Building Access and Evacuation Plans

-In the event that we need to evacuate a building, EMU building “wardens” will institute prescribed evacuation plans.
-If a building lock down is necessary, these same wardens will institute their agreed-upon plan for implementing a building-specific lock-down of their building.
+EMU building “wardens” are trained to institute prescribed and rehearsed evacuation plans.
+If a building lock-down is necessary, these same wardens will institute their agreed-upon plan for implementing a building-specific lock-down of their building.

 EMU limits access to classroom buildings outside normal class times, and all residence halls are accessible only through an ID-card access system.